C code unit testing on a shoestring

 Having resigned to instrumenting only cases with parenthesized labels, let’s put a macro implementation together.
 Following the pattern, put in instrum.h

-For the implementation of INSTRUM_CASE in instrum_common.h, observe that, just like for default, a passage
+For the implementation of case in instrum_uut.h, observe that, just like for default, a passage

 case(x):